ZhiyuanYao93/Spring-Stock-App/README.md

 I assume that a company's stock symbol would not change for a long time but the company's own business name could change.

+_Note_: When active profile is "default", it uses embedded H2 databse.
+To use MySQL databse,set profile to "dev" and remember to run the mysql-config.sql and database-initiation-script.sql in order under src/main/java/scripts.

 **Where is the data from?**